INTRODUCTION

 THE CERTIFICATE OF OCCUPANCY

 When buildings are constructed or remodeled, city governments frequently require that a Certificate of Occupancy, often referred to as a “CO,” be issued by the city, before the completed building can be occupied by the owner of the facility.
-The Certificate of Occupancy provides certification by city government that the and the site are compliant with the building code and zoning ordinance statutes of the city.
+The Certificate of Occupancy provides certification by city government that the structure and the site are compliant with the building code and zoning ordinance statutes of the city.
 To obtain this certificate, the contractor notifies the city that he is ready for a “CO inspection.”

 The city government then sends building code compliance inspectors and zoning ordinance officials to the site.
 These officials will make a thorough examination of the building in all of its aspects and will also make a complete inspection of the site in all of its aspects, to ensure compliance with the city’s building code and